dekuNukem/STM32_tutorials/README.md

 Do you already have some experience with Arduino, and want to step up the game into proper ARM embedded system developments?
 If so, you're in the right place!

-We're going to take a look how to get started with STM32 microcontrollers using the free STM32Cube and Keil MDK-ARM IDE.
-And to further lower the entry barrier, only $4 worth of hardwares is needed.
+We're going to take a look how to get started with STM32 microcontrollers using STM32Cube and Keil MDK-ARM IDE, and only $4 worth of hardwares.
 This tutorial is designed to be detailed and easy to follow.
 However, it is **NOT** meant to be a comprehensive guide.
-Instead it aims to cover the basics to get you going quickly, and provide you with knowledge on finding solution for unknown problems on your own before letting you loose.
+Instead it aims to cover the basics to get you going quickly, and provide you with knowledge on finding solutions for unknown problems on your own before letting you loose.

-In this introductory lesson I will give a brief description about STM32 and what you need for this tutorial, and we'll start coding properly from next lesson.

 ## The case of Arduino